lennartdeknikker/extent-preprocessor/README.md

-# extent-preprocessor
+# Preprocessor for Extent Data
-This script is used to process extent properties obtained from the Volkenkunde Museum's collection data.
+This script is used to process extent properties obtained from the [Volkenkunde Museum](https://www.volkenkunde.nl/en)'s collection data.
 The extent data does not come back in a universal format.
 ### Some examples
 - circa 124 x 17 x 18 cm (48 13/16 x 6 11/16in.)